luisarizmendi/rhel-edge-quickstart/demos/fdo-serverless-autoupdate/info.md

 At this point you will see how a new container will start as soon as the request is made (Serverless)

+If you want to test the scale-down , just stop the requests to the servics and wait 30 seconds, the container should start the shutdown (stop time will depend on the service).

 If you want to check the podman **image auto-update** feature you can:

+> NOTE: Podman auto-update works if the container is running.
+If you scaled-down to zero the new version won't ge pulled.

 1) Access the service published on port 8080 on the edge device (`http://<edge-device-ip>:8080`) and check the message